mcgivrer/fromClassToGame/docs/chapters/04-the-object-game.md

     ...

     /**
      * Update all the game mechanism
      */
     private void update(long dt) {
-        for(GameObject e:objectsList){
+        for (GameObject e : objectsList) {
             e.update(dt);
         }
     }
 }
 ```

 A new `add(GameObject)` method will add the GameObject to the Game objects list and a map.
-The list and the Map are shortcut to easily manage the object into the Game.
+The list and the Map are
+shortcut to easily manage the object into the Game.

 The update method has been modified to update all the objects.